To,

 MATERIAL CHANGES AND COMMITMENT, IF ANY, AFFECTING THE FINANCIAL POSITION OF THE COMPANY OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THIS FINANCIAL STATEMENT RELATES AND THE DATE OF THE REPORT:

-No material changes and commitment, affecting the financial positions of the Company occurred between the end of the Financial Year 2023-24 to which this financial statement relates and the date of this report.
+No material changes and commitment, affecting the financial positions of the Company occurred between the end of the Financial Year 202425 to which this financial statement relates and the date of this report except that new product lines have been launched relating to warehouse and storage line solutions.
+However, on account of such new product lines the financial position is only expected to improve.

 REPORT ON CORPORATE GOVERNANCE:

-As per the provisions of Regulation 15(2) of Listing Regulations the provisions related to Corporate Governance as specified in Regulations 17, 17A, 18, 19, 20, 21, 22, 23, 24, 24A, 25, 26, 27 and clauses (b) to (i) and (t) of sub-regulation (2) of regulation 46 and para C, D and E of Schedule V shall not apply to a listed entity having paid up Share Capital not exceeding Rupees Ten Crores and Net-worth not exceeding Rupees Twenty-Five Crores, as on the last day of the previous financial year.
+As per the provisions of Regulation 15(2) of Listing Regulations the provisions related to Corporate Governance as specified in Regulations 17, 17a, l8, 19, 20, 21,22, 23, 24, 24A, 25, 26, 27 and clauses (b) to (i) and (t) of sub-regulation (2) of regulation 46 and para C, D and E of Schedule V shall not apply to a listed entity having paid up Share Capital not exceeding Rupees Ten Crores and Net-worth not exceeding Rupees Twenty-Five Crores, as on the last day of the previous financial year.

 Accordingly, the Report on Corporate Governance and Certificate regarding compliance of conditions of Corporate Governance are not made a part of the Annual Report.